Dorian hits US Virgin Islands as Category 1 hurricane

 Although top government officials in Puerto Rico said they were prepared for the storm and had sufficient equipment, a couple of mayors, including those in the western region, said they did not have enough generators or shelters that were properly set up.

-José Ortiz, executive director of Puerto Rico’s Electric Power Authority, acknowledged that the distribution system still has weak areas and could “suffer” under winds of 50 to 60 mph.
-However, he stressed the agency has the needed inventory, including more than 120,000 lights, 23,000 poles and 7,400 transformers.

-But Freddyson Martínez, vice president of a power workers’ union, told The Associated Press that while the electric grid has improved in some areas, he worries about a lack of power line workers and post-Maria fixes that include lines affixed to palm trees.

-The island’s transportation secretary acknowledged that crews are still rebuilding roads damaged or blocked by Maria, including more than 1,000 that remain blocked by that storm’s landslides.
+The island’s transportation secretary acknowledged that crews were still rebuilding roads damaged or blocked by Maria, including more than 1,000 that remain blocked by that storm’s landslides.

-Puerto Rico Gov. Wanda Vázquez urged those living in flood-prone areas or under a blue tarp to move into one of the island’s 360 shelters.

 “We learned our lesson quite well after Maria,” Vázquez said.
 “We are going to be much better prepared.”